-Several VPI routines have been extended in usage with the addition of new object types and/or properties.
+Several VPI routines have been extended in usage with the addition of new object properties.
 While the extensions are fairly obvious, they are emphasized here again to turn the reader's attention to the extended usage.

-То Use New Usage Create iterator for all loaded objects, load collections, and traverse collec- tions. vpi_iterate() Add properties vpiDataLoaded and vpiMember.
-Extend with col- lection handle to create a collection member element iterator.
-Obtain a traverse (collection) handle from an object (collection) handle vpi_handle() Add a new types vpiTrvsObj and vpiTrvsCollection Obtain a property vpi_get() Extended with the new check proper- ties: vpiDataLoaded and vpiTrvsHasVC Get a value vpi_get_value() Use traverse handle as argument to get value where handle points Get time traverse handle points at vpi_get_time() Use traverse handle as argument to get time where handle points Free traverse handle Free (traverse) collection handle vpi_free_object() Use traverse handle as argument Use (traverse) collection handle as argument Move traverse (collection) handle to min, max, or specific time vpi_control() Use traverse (collection) handles/ types and properties.
-Extended with a time argument in case of jump to spe- cific time.
+То Use New Usage Iterate on all loaded objects vpi_iterate() Add property vpiDataLoaded Obtain a traverse (collection) handle from an object (collection) handle vpi_handle() Add a new property vpiTrvsObj and vpiTrvsCollection Scan the (traverse) objects in a collec- tion vpi_scan() Add a (traverse) object collection (vpiTrvsCollection) vpiC- ollection as a handle argument to get its elements Obtain a property vpi_get() Extended with the new check proper- ties: vpiDataLoaded and vpiTrvsHasVC Get a value vpi_get_value() Use traverse handle as argument to get value where handle points Get time traverse handle points at vpi_get_time() Use traverse handle as argument to get time where handle points Free traverse handle Free (traverse) collection handle vpi_free_object() Use traverse handle as argument Use (traverse) collection handle as argument Move traverse (collection) handle to min, max, or specific time vpi_control() Use traverse (collection) handles/ properties.
+Extended with a time argument in case of jump to specific time.